mylabpcb/myCPU/pages/en/mycpu/introduction.md

     <img src="{{ site.baseurl }}/img/mycpu/tables/myCPU_extra_modules.png" alt="myCPU Extra modules" title="myCPU Extra modules" width="600">
 </figure>

->You can see a better description of each module on the related pages at the **Extra Modules** menu:
+>You can see a better description of each module on the related pages at the Extra modules menu:

 ### Features of myCPU